mycroftwilde/devil-steps-in-a-myth-system/ref_guide/presupps/README.md

 ##

-1. We all see the world differently.
+1. We all see/exerpience reality differently.
 (I mean, duh, right?)

-2. There is too much information for us to intrepret everything we see.
+2. There is too much information at any given moment of our lives for us to intrepret everything we see

 ##